六级考试高分突破(模拟题库)(修订版)2

 The most surprising suggestion, perhaps, is that at certain times of the year, farmers should actually try to attract insects onto the crops they are trying to protect.
 The new insects will mate with those which survived from a certain kind of insecticide and will lessen the latter's resistance to it.

-Scientist hope that these and other measures will postpone the day when farmers and scientists will have to stand by while new superbugs which may be resistant to all poisons invade our farms and devour our crops.
+Scientist hope that these and other measures will postpone the day when farmers and scientists will have to stand by while new super bugs which may be resistant to all poisons invade our farms and devour our crops.

 Questions 17 to 20 are based on the passage you have just heard.